This post may include affiliate links or compensated content. Click here for our disclosure policy

 - Create documents (letters, spreadsheets etc)

-In fact, here is a list of over 150 things you can do as a virtual assistant.
+In fact, here you can get a FREE list of over 150 things you can do as a virtual assistant.

 Along with basic clerical and office skills, a virtual assistant should also have the following skills: